rezdm/Argus.cpp/README.md

 * UDP send 0-length packet to host:port
 ### URL
 Perform HTTP GET, check for non-error response.
 If URL is https, does not check certificate validity

+## Improvements
+* As of now I rely on fronting/revers proxying for security.
+I'd like to introduce some security directly into the project
+* UI, etc